BrandanKeen/hurricane-field-analysis/README.md

 </p>

 - **Real-Time Data Transmission** *(Planned)*: Future versions of each station may incorporate cellular or satellite-based communication modules, enabling live data transmission to cloud-based platforms.
-This capability would allow real-time surface condition monitoring by emergency management officials,researchers, and the public as hurricanes make landfall.
+This capability would allow real-time surface condition monitoring by emergency management officials, researchers, and the public as hurricanes make landfall.

 - **Balloon-Based Profiling** *(Planned)*:
   Future efforts may include launching instrumented weather balloons or drones from within the eye or near-core regions of landfalling hurricanes.
 Combined with aircraft reconnaissance dropsonde data and surface observations, these vertical profiles could significantly enhance hurricane modeling and improve short-term intensity forecasts